 When the actual number of female admissions to prison in Illinois is examined separately for court versus technical violator admissions, the relatively low number and rate of technical violations through SFY 2000 is evident, as well as the steady increase in court admissions of females to IDOC from SFY 1989 through SFY 2005 (Figure 3).
-In fact, during that entire time period, there was only one year that saw a decrease in court admissions from the previous year-from SFY 2000 to SFY 2001.
+In fact, during that entire time period, there was only one year that saw a decrease in court admissions from the previous year from SFY 2000 to SFY 2001.
 However, this decrease in court admissions was offset by the large increase-from fewer than 200 to almost 900-- in the number of female technical violators admitted between SFYs 2000 and 2001, resulting in the total admissions of females to IDOC continuing the upward trend.
-Also evident in Figure 3 is the large, and consistent, decrease seen in total female admissions to IDOC between SFYs 2005 and 2010, driven primarily by decreases in female court admissions every year during that time period.
-The slight increase in total female admissions to IDOC between SFY 2009 and 2010 was due exclusively to an increase in the number of technical violator admissions between those two years.
+Also evident in Figure 3 is the large, and consistent, decrease seen in total female admissions to IDOC between SFYs 2005 and 2011, driven primarily by decreases in female court admissions every year during that time period.
+The slight increase in total female admissions to IDOC between SFY 2009 and 2010 was due exclusively to an increase in the number of technical violator admissions between those two years, while the decrease between SFY 2010 and 2011 was due to decreases in both types of admissions.